 Pathway Metagenes and the Singular Value Decomposition

 A “metagene” offers a consistent signal of pathway (expression) activation or inactivation by dimension reduction of a matrix, avoiding negatively correlated genes averaging out the signal of a mean-based centroid .
-Construcing these pathway metagenes used gene sets for Reactome and Gatza signatures (Gatza et al., 2011; Gatza et al., 2014) as specified above (see Section [methods:geneset]).
+Constructing these pathway metagenes used gene sets for Reactome and Gatza signatures (Gatza et al., 2011; Gatza et al., 2014) as specified above (see Section [methods:geneset]).
 The singular-value decomposition was performed (X = UTDV where X is the data matrix of the gene set with genes  ×  samples) and the leading eigenvector (first column of V) corresponding to the largest singular value was used as a metagene for the pathway gene set.
-To ensure consistent directionality of metagene signals, the median of the gene set in each sample was calculated and correlated against the metagene with the (arbitrary) metagene sign adjusted as needed to conform with the majority of the gene set (i.e., postive correlation between metagene and the median-based centroid).
+To ensure consistent directionality of metagene signals, the median of the gene set in each sample was calculated and correlated against the metagene with the (arbitrary) metagene sign adjusted as needed to conform with the majority of the gene set (i.e., positive correlation between metagene and the median-based centroid).
 To ensure that genes and pathways were weighted equally, this was performed on a z-transformed dataset of gene expression and samples were scaled (by fractional ranking) for each metagene so that each metagene was on a comparable [0, 1] scale.

 Candidate Triage and Integration with Screen Data

 Candidate triage in combination with the experimental data was intended to integrate findings of the SLIPT analysis with an ongoing experiment project .
-The first procedure to compare the SLIPT gene candidates for CDH1 with an siRNA experimental screen was a direct comparision of the overlapping candidates, presented in a Venn diagram and tested with the χ2 test.
+The first procedure to compare the SLIPT gene candidates for CDH1 with an siRNA experimental screen was a direct comparison of the overlapping candidates, presented in a Venn diagram and tested with the χ2 test.
 Since these candidates were not very comparable at the gene level (even when excluding genes not contained in both datasets), further gene set over-representation analysis was performed for pathways specific to each detection approach and the intersection of the two.
 The pathway composition of the intersection was further verified by a permutation resampling analysis (as described in section [methods:permutation]), the same number of genes detected by SLIPT were sampled randomly from the universe of genes tested by both approaches.
 These samplings were performed over 1 million iterations and the pathway over-representation was compared for each of the 1,652 reactome pathways.
 These over-representation scores (χ2) were compared the observed over-representation in the intersection of the SLIPT candidates, with the proportion of resamplings with higher χ2 values used for empirical p-values of pathway composition.
 Pathways for which no resamplings were observed as high as the observed were reported as p < 10 − 6.
-These empirical p-values were adjusted for multiple comparisions (FDR).
+These empirical p-values were adjusted for multiple comparisons (FDR).
 Intersection size was not assumed to be constant across resamplings so similarly with the proportion of resamplings with higher or lower intersection size were used to evaluate significance of enrichment or depletion respectively (of siRNA candidate among SLIPT candidate genes).

 Techniques